sanukag/ai-maintenance-assistant/docs/grounded-answers.md

 - The API returns complete responses rather than streaming partial text.
 - Retrieval uses weighted reciprocal rank fusion over semantic and full-text candidates, without a learned reranker or a calibrated minimum score.
-- Answer history and user feedback are not persisted.
+- User feedback is not yet captured alongside stored conversations.
 - The retrieval dataset does not yet measure answer correctness or citation entailment against representative maintenance manuals.
 - The local API has no authentication or rate limiting and must not be exposed